 It signals that the company respects the staff’s personal lives as much as you value their professional contributions.
 For employees in areas where they are allowed to commute still to work during this pandemic, companies can again offer more flexibility.

 You can cut their working hours, create compressed workweek, or even a leave of absence.
 Furthermore, if your organisation’s workload doubles during a crisis and your staff begin to feel the burn of the workload, you can outsource some of the work.

-For instance, if you run an eCommerce store (like BigCommerce) and have staff who is in charge of continually uploading new content on the website, social media, and blog, the workload might be much considering the spike in eCommerce demand during this pandemic.
+For instance, if you run an eCommerce store (like BigCommerce) and have staff who is in charge of continually uploading new content on the website, social media, and blog, the workload might be much considering the spike in eCommerce demand and product searches during this pandemic.

 When employees are stressed, it means their productivity and work quality also suffers.
 Also, in a global crisis such as the one we are experiencing, a lot of work slows down as activities come to a grinding halt.